 If the switch is configured as an Mrouter on a subnet, it also acts as a Querier by default and sends multiple general queries.
-If the switch receives a general query from another Querier with a numerically lower IPv6 address, it sets the other querier present timer to the other querier present timeout, and changes its state to non-Querier.
+If the switch receives a general query from another Querier with a numerically lower IPv6 address, it sets the other querier present timeout, and changes its state to non-Querier.
 When the other querier present timer expires, it regains the Querier state and starts sending general queries.